 Kleinhesseloher Lake in the English Garden

-Kleinhesseloher See is located right in the middle of the English Garden between Osterwaldgarten, Seehaus and the Mittlerer Ring or Isarring.
 It is a very popular excursion destination for the people of Munich, but also for Toruistas.
 The idyllic location is ideal for walks.
 Also very popular, especially for romantic hours – the Kleinhesseloher See boat rental.

 The oasis in the English Garden